 While naysayers say that the economy is on a downward spiral, optimists point out that India has experienced a shift of gears with the introduction of several policies.
 Depending on what we read and whom we listen to, we may conclude that the Indian Economy is either Half Full or Half Empty.

-Ms. Nisha Menon, Director-Tax, PricewaterhouseCoopers India provided some quick bytes on Simplified GST Returns.
+Ms. Nisha Menon, Director-Tax, PricewaterhouseCoopers India in her 'Quick Bytes' provided some important tips on the Simplified GST Returns.

 Mr. C.S.
 Kartha, Past President of the Chamber, presented a Memento to Mr. Manoj Mullath.

 Mr. Shaji Varghese, Past President of the Chamber delivered the Vote of Thanks.

 The interactive session concluded by 10 a.m with breakfast.